Biden seeks to keep China in focus by welcoming ASEAN leaders

 By David Brunnstrom, Simon Lewis and Trevor Hunnicutt

-WASHINGTON, May 11 (Reuters) - President Joe Biden will host Southeast Asian leaders in Washington this week as his administration seeks to show it can maintain its focus on the Indo-Pacific and the long-term challenge of China despite the immediate crisis in Ukraine.
+WASHINGTON, May 11 (Reuters) - President Joe Biden will host Southeast Asian leaders in Washington this week, seeking to show his administration remains focused on the Indo-Pacific and the long-term challenge of China despite the Ukraine crisis.

 A two-day summit with the 10-nation Association of Southeast Asian Nations (ASEAN) begins with a White House dinner on Thursday before talks at the State Department on Friday.

+It will be the first time leaders of ASEAN, created in some of the darkest days of the Cold War, gather as a group at the White House.
+President Barack Obama was the last U.S. leader to host them, at Sunnylands in California in 2016.

-Up to eight of the 10 ASEAN leaders are expected.
+Up to eight ASEAN leaders are expected.
 Myanmar's leader has been excluded over a coup last year and the Philippines is in transition after an election.

-It will be the first time leaders of ASEAN, created in some of the darkest days of the Cold War, have gathered as a group at the White House.
-President Barack Obama was the last U.S. leader to host them, at Sunnylands in California in 2016.

-The summit comes ahead of Biden's May 20-24 visit to South Korea and Japan, which will include meetings with the other leaders of the Quad grouping of countries - India, Australia and Japan - who share U.S. concerns about China's ambitions to expand its influence in the region and globally.
+The summit takes place ahead of Biden's May 20-24 visit to South Korea and Japan, which includes a plan to meet fellow leaders of the Quad countries - Australia, India and Japan - who share U.S. concerns about China's ambitions to expand its influence in the region and globally.

+Biden's Indo-Pacific coordinator Kurt Campbell spoke at a think tank on Wednesday of a deep sense in the administration of the need not to be distracted from the Indo-Pacific, and said it would seek to increase U.S. investment and engagement in ASEAN countries.

+He said China, Myanmar, Taiwan and Ukraine would be among the issues discussed.

+"We have to send a signal that the United States will be a steady partner, and that our strategic interests push us and point us into playing a larger role over time," he said.

+Campbell said on Monday there would be "substantial" discussions with ASEAN on technology, education, infrastructure, and that Washington would soon announce plans to better battle illegal fishing in the Pacific.

-Kate Rebholz, acting U.S. ambassador to ASEAN, told Washington's Stimson Center the summit would result in "an ambitious and forward-looking U.S.-ASEAN vision statement" and new initiatives, including partnerships in public health, climate and economic growth.
+Kate Rebholz, acting U.S. ambassador to ASEAN said the summit would bring "an ambitious and forward-looking U.S.-ASEAN vision statement" and new initiatives, including partnerships in public health, climate and economic growth.

+Even if the summit is largely symbolic and no dramatic advances are to be expected, analysts and diplomats said the fact it was taking place aimed to show that China remains a leading U.S. long-term foreign policy challenge, regardless of Russia's actions in Ukraine.

-However, analysts and diplomats do not expect dramatic advances in what is shaping up to be a largely symbolic summit.
-They say a key headline is likely to be elevation of the current U.S.-ASEAN "strategic partnership" by adding a word to make it a "comprehensive" strategic partnership, bringing it into line with the description of ASEAN's ties with Australia and China.
+They said it would likely elevate the current U.S.-ASEAN "strategic partnership" by adding a word to make it a "comprehensive" strategic partnership, bringing it into line with the description of ASEAN's ties with Australia and China.

-But the fact the summit was being held at all despite the huge distraction of Ukraine was aimed squarely at China, which Washington says remains its key long-term foreign policy challenge, regardless of Russia's actions.

-"The meeting is the message ... that the U.S. is in fact capable of walking and chewing gum at the same time, and it's not distracted," Bilahari Kausikan, a former permanent secretary of Singapore's foreign ministry, told the Stimson event.
+"The meeting is the message ... that the U.S. is in fact capable of walking and chewing gum at the same time, and it's not distracted," Bilahari Kausikan, a former permanent secretary of Singapore's foreign ministry, told the Stimson Center think tank on Monday.

-U.S. officials say the White House will be seeking more support for its Ukraine efforts and looking ahead to Biden's trip to Japan and South Korea this month, as well as expected visits to Southeast Asia later in the year.

-White House Indo-Pacific coordinator Kurt Campbell said on Monday there would be "substantial" discussions with ASEAN on technology, education, infrastructure, and that Washington would soon announce plans to better battle illegal fishing in the Pacific.

 U.S. 'FALLS FLAT' ON ECONOMICS

-However, they have been frustrated by the U.S. delay in detailing plans for economic engagement since former President Donald Trump quit a regional trade pact in 2017.
+ASEAN countries also share concerns about China and are broadly keen to boost ties with Washington, but they have been frustrated by a U.S. delay in detailing plans for economic engagement since former President Donald Trump quit a regional trade pact in 2017.

 At a virtual summit with ASEAN last October, Biden said Washington would start talks about developing a regional economic framework, but diplomats say this is likely to feature only peripherally this week.